Blue Moon Ballroom

 Perhaps on your wedding day, you want the first dance to be an elegant presentation of your love set to music.
 Or maybe whenever the band strikes up, you wish you could grab your partner and thrash out a beautifully choreographed dance that would ignite the crowd into a dance frenzy.

 Perhaps you just love to groove your body.

 Whatever the situation, Blue Moon Ballroom has a class for you.
-Owner Molly Adams and co-instructor Marcus Tasanasanta have all the tools to get wannabe dancers grooving like pros to rhythm dances such as the cha-cha, mambo and salsa or smooth dances like the waltz, tango or foxtrot — just to name a few.
+Owner Molly and co-instructor Marcus Tasanasanta have all the tools to get wannabe dancers grooving like pros to rhythm dances such as the cha-cha, mambo and salsa or smooth dances like the waltz, tango or foxtrot — just to name a few.

-Adams and Tasanasanta have been ballroom dancing for only a few years themselves, but the pair have already become certified instructors and professional ballroom competitors.
+Molly and Tasanasanta have been ballroom dancing for only a few years themselves, but the pair have already become certified instructors and professional ballroom competitors.

 Tasanasanta said his father runs a dance studio in Seattle and made him try dancing for a year — and if he still didn’t like it after a year, he could quit.